-Virgo is a congested constellation with 26 known exoplanets — planets outside of the solar system — orbiting around 20 stars, and at least a dozen Messier objects.
+Virgo is a congested constellation with dozens of known exoplanets and at least a dozen Messier objects.
 It is the largest constellation of the Zodiac and the second-largest constellation overall, behind Hydra.

 Tied to fertility and agriculture, Virgo appears to stargazers in the Northern Hemisphere during the spring and summer months and to those in the Southern Hemisphere in autumn and winter.

 - Right Ascension: 13 hours

 - Declination: 0 degrees

 - Visible between latitudes 80 and minus 80 degrees